Typical Culinary of NTT

 The color of this drink is usually yellowish (like whiskey) with a lighter taste (light).

 This type of light is now widely served in the form of fresh cocktails with a beach atmosphere.
-You can find types of moke cocktails in Flores tourism centers such as Labuan Bajo to Larantuka.
+You can find types of Moke Cocktails in Flores tourism centers such as Labuan Bajo to Larantuka.

 Rampe